CompassAD: Intent-Driven 3D Affordance Grounding in Functionally Competing Objects

-Together, functional overlap and implicit intent make multi-object affordance reasoning inherently query-dependent: the same scene can yield different affordance regions depending on the instruction.
-Consider a scissors-knife pair placed on a table (Figure~\ref{fig:teaser}).
-For the query ``I need to prepare vegetable slices,'' the knife blade should be activated; for ``I want to cut paper,'' the scissors' blade should instead be highlighted.
+Together, functional overlap and implicit intent make multi-object affordance reasoning inherently query-dependent: the same composition can yield different affordance regions depending on the instruction.
+Consider a scissors-knife pair placed on a table (\cref{fig:teaser}).
+For the query ``I need to prepare vegetable slices,'' the knife blade should be activated; for ``I want to cut paper,'' the scissors' blade should be highlighted.
 In contrast, if the intent is to play music, no activation should occur, as neither object affords that function.
-This query-dependent nature, combined with diverse distractors, precludes spatial memorization and poses a challenge that current single-object methods struggle to solve.
+This query-dependent nature, combined with diverse distractors, precludes spatial memorization and poses a challenge that single-object methods struggle to solve.

-These observations raise a central question: \emph{Can we achieve 3D affordance grounding in cluttered multi-object scenes with implicit intents?} We formalize this problem as \textbf{\task{}}: given a multi-object point cloud and a natural language query describing functional intent, the goal is to predict a per-point affordance mask on the correct object, disambiguating confusable alternatives and abstaining when appropriate.
-Existing 3D affordance benchmarks primarily focus on single objects and often include target object names in the instruction.
-To address this gap, we construct \textbf{\ours{}}, the first 3D affordance benchmark designed around implicit intent in confusable multi-object scenes. \ours{} comprises 30 confusing object pairs spanning 16 affordance types, 6,422 scenes, and over 88K query-answer pairs, all with query-dependent ground truth.
-The dataset emphasizes target-free instructions, unseen query generalization, and dedicated abstention testing to ensure safe behavior.
+These observations raise a central question: \emph{Can we achieve 3D affordance grounding in confusing multi-object compositions under implicit intents?} We formalize this task as \textbf{\task{}}: given a multi-object point cloud containing confusing pairs and a natural language query describing functional intent, the goal is to predict a per-point affordance mask on the correct object, disambiguating confusable alternatives and abstaining when appropriate.
+Existing 3D affordance benchmarks~\cite{deng2021iad,li2024laso} primarily focus on single objects and often include target object names in the instruction.
+To address this gap, we construct \textbf{\ours{}}, the first 3D affordance benchmark designed around implicit intent in confusable multi-object compositions. \ours{} comprises 30 confusing object pairs spanning 16 affordance types, 6,422 compositions, and over 88K query-answer pairs, all with query-dependent ground truth.
+The dataset emphasizes target-free instructions, unseen query generalization, and abstention testing to ensure safe behavior.